vectorgrp/sil-kit/docs/usage/utilities.rst

         #.
 Filename of the IB Configuration to be used (IB config file).
         #.
 IntegrationBus domain ID (optional); defaults to 42.

-   *  - Parameter Example
+   *  - Usage Example
       - .. code-block:: powershell

             # Start the IbRegistry using the CAN demo configuration
-            build/Utilities/bin/IbRegistry Demos/Can/IbConfig_DemoCan.json 42
+            IbRegistry Demos/Can/IbConfig_DemoCan.json 42

    *  - Notes
+      -  * The distribution package contains the IbRegistry in the ``Integrationbus/bin/`` directory.
-      - The IbRegistry must be started before the IB participants.
+         * When using the VAsio middleware, the IbRegistry must be started before the IB participants.
 When using the Launcher, the IbRegistry is automatically started if the IbConfig specifies VAsio as the :doc:`active middleware<../configuration/middleware-configuration>`.

 .. _sec:util-system-controller: